 ``

-Let us break down the steps in the code:
+Let us break down the steps in the code.

 We start by loading the pre-trained GPT-2 model and its tokenizer from Hugging Face’s Transformers library.
 The GPT-2 tokenizer prepares text by converting it into tokens that the model can process, while the GPT-2 language model (GPT2LMHeadModel) is used for generating creative text.